ckatyal17/ldaps_with_cross_forest_enrollment/index.md

     <img width="1451" alt="image" src="https://github.com/ckatyal17/ldaps_with_cross_forest_enrollment/assets/68083582/7a55e57c-6b52-486d-9c6e-1460f9fe8e8c">

 You have completed the configuration of AWS security group rules to allow traffic between your directory domain controllers and SubordinateCA.
-The AWS Managed Microsoft AD domain controllers will automatically request a certificate based on the template created on the Microsoft Enterprise Subordinate CA in Step 5: Create a certificate template.
+The AWS Managed Microsoft AD domain controllers will automatically request a certificate based on the template created on the Microsoft Enterprise Subordinate CA in Step 3: Create and publish the certificate template.
 It can take up to 30 minutes for the directory domain controllers to auto-enroll the available certificates.
 Once the certificates are issued to the directory domain controllers LDAPS will become functional.
 This completes the setup of LDAPS for the AWS Managed Microsoft AD directory.
 The LDAP service on the directory is now ready to accept LDAPS connections!

 ### Step 6: Test LDAPS access by using the LDP tool
 In this step, you test the LDAPS connection to the AWS Managed Microsoft AD directory by using the LDP tool.
 The LDP tool is available on the Management machine where you installed Active Directory Administration Tools.
 Before you test the LDAPS connection, you must wait up to 30 minutes for the Microsoft Enterprise Subordinate CA to issue a certificate to your domain controllers.